Multiplicative vertex algebras and quantum loop algebras: Introduction

 \subsection{Acknowledgements}

 This project benefitted greatly from interactions with D. Joyce, A. Okounkov, and T. P{\u a}durariu, and was supported by the Simons Collaboration on Special Holonomy in Geometry, Analysis and Physics.
+The revised version was written with support from the World Premier International Research Center Initiative (WPI), MEXT, Japan.